FreeCAD/FPA/_programs/pre-approved-grant.md

 The offer can be made for a work that has not been started or in progress, but cannot be made for a work that has been completed.

+The relevant application may contain more than one "prioritized for grant" issue, in which case the offer is considered a Pre-approved Grant, but if extra things are promised other than solving the relevant issue, this status is lost.
+If these extras are defined as side effects and are considered advantages of the method to be applied, the Pre-approved Grant status of the proposal is preserved.

 #### Exceptions
 This type of grant has exceptional features.
 However, this exception can be lost in various ways.